 The Plan permits the granting of (i) stock options, including incentive stock options (or "ISOs") entitling the optionee to favorable tax treatment under Section 422 of the Internal Revenue Code of 1986, as amended (the "Code"), (ii) stock appreciation rights ("SARs"), (iii) restricted stock, (iv) restricted stock units ("RSUs"), (iv) performance awards, and (v) other awards valued in whole or in part by reference to or otherwise based on our common stock ("Other Stock-Based Awards").
 Each type of award is described below under "Types of Awards Under the Plan."
 Each of the awards will be evidenced by an award document setting forth the applicable terms and conditions.
-Some of the key features of the Plan that reflect our commitment to effective management of equity and incentive compensation are set forth below in this subsection.

 We believe that we have demonstrated a commitment to sound equity compensation practices in recent years.
 We recognize that equity compensation awards dilute shareholder equity, so we have carefully managed our equity incentive compensation.
-Our equity compensation practices are intended to be competitive and consistent with market practices, and we believe our historical share usage has been responsible and mindful of stockholder interests, as described above.
+Our equity compensation practices are intended to be competitive and consistent with market practices, and we believe our historical share usage has been responsible and mindful of stockholder interests.